Tuesday Tips: Duke Fuqua Fall 2018 MBA Essay Tips

 This career goals essay asks for your plan in three parts.
 First, you should describe what you plan to do immediately after your MBA.
 Then you’ll explain the long-term vision for your career.
 Finally, Duke admits that many career paths are forged through circumstance, and asks you for your Plan B.

 For example, perhaps you are focused on becoming a marketing executive within the consumer packaged goods industry, such as General Mills.
-If you don’t find the suitable position after Duke, maybe you would consider marketing for a retailer, such as Target, as your alternate career path because marketing is still the function you are interested in developing a career within.
+If you don’t find the suitable position after Duke, maybe you would consider marketing for a retailer, such as Target, as your alternate career path because it allows you to develop a marketing career as well.

 Because you have limited space, you’ll have to boil your plans down in a clear statement of what you plan to do, but ideally any plans are supported by the information provided in your resume, recommendations, and other essays.